Get,

 • Branches

-People consult a professional physician before taking any herbal supplements made up of chia seeds.
-We advise you to not replace or quit your ongoing medications with an Ayurvedic or herbal preparation without consulting a physician or an Ayurvedic doctor.
-They will recommend you the best form and the dosage to have it.
+It is essential to consult a physician before taking herbal supplements containing chia seeds.
+We strongly advise against replacing or discontinuing any prescribed medications with Ayurvedic or herbal products without consulting a doctor.
+They can guide you on the appropriate form and dosage for your needs.

 Side Effects of Chia Seeds:

-Although chia seeds are relatively safe, some stomach-related side effects (unspecified) have been reported.5
+Although chia seeds are relatively safe, some stomach-related side effects (unspecified) have been reported.

-Protein malnutrition is a serious concern, but incorporating chia seeds in your diet could be a simple and effective way to prevent it.
-With 20% protein content, these little seeds pack a powerful punch when it comes to meeting your daily protein needs.
+Protein malnutrition is a serious concern, but incorporating chia seeds into your diet could be a simple and effective way to prevent it.
+With a 20% protein content, these little seeds pack a powerful punch when meeting your daily protein needs.

 Dr. Smita Barode, B.A.M.S, M.S.